Life courses, career transitions, and identity formation: the individual at the heart of change

-Contributions by Mokhtar Kaddouri (preface), Dominique Cau-Bareille, Ghislaine Martin-Galley, Emmanuelle Leclercq, Nathalie Muller Mirza and Jean-Luc Alber, Muriel Deltand, Claire Duchesne, Nathalie Gagnon and France Gravelle, Hélène Duval, Thérèse Perez-Roux, Jonas Masdonati, Farinaz Fassa and Simon Dubois, Frédéric Deschenaux, Nathan Gurnet and Bernard Fusulier.
+Contributions by Mokhtar Kaddouri (foreword), Dominique Cau-Bareille, Ghislaine Martin-Galley, Emmanuelle Leclercq, Nathalie Muller Mirza and Jean-Luc Alber, Muriel Deltand, Claire Duchesne, Nathalie Gagnon and France Gravelle, Hélène Duval, Thérèse Perez-Roux, Jonas Masdonati, Farinaz Fassa and Simon Dubois, Frédéric Deschenaux, Nathan Gurnet and Bernard Fusulier.

 ISBN: 978-2-36781-322-6